Climate

 Ativo 49-50

-Through CISAs, lectures are held, along the year, approaching major global topics, including: Solid Waste Management and Conscious Consumption, Socio-Environmental Impacts of Copel Distribuição undertakings and Climate Changes.
-Commissions actions are aimed at sponsoring awareness raising and Sustainable Development Goals (SDG) 3; 5; 7; 10; 11; 12; 13 and 17.
+Through sustainability promotion programs, lectures are held throughout the year addressing major global themes, such as: Solid Waste Management and Conscious Consumption, Socio-environmental Impacts of Copel Distribuição’s projects and Climate Change.
+The programs’ actions are aimed at promoting awareness and the Sustainable Development Goals.

 In order to foster customer, community and overall society engagement in actions to fight climate change and natural resource conscious use, Copel sponsors, during its campaigns, actions including electric bike and scooter use, provided by the Company, in order to foster customers to try and use this alternate means of transportation, enabling carbon emission decrease.